 Successful design means fully understanding the needs and aspirations of each individual client and developing and maintaining a holistic and strategic perspective on each project.
 Studio Larsen delivers unique, aesthetically strong and creative solutions that help clients communicate their core values, engage their audiences and ultimately achieve the best results.
 We work closely with our clients, drawing on years of experience working with companies and brands with ambition.
-Our passion and focus is creating solutions to big societal challenges and helping our clients find creative ways to balance people, planet and profits.

 Studio Larsen collaborate with the highest calibre creatives, developers, copywriters, art directors, change agents, production managers, illustrators, animators, producers, strategy consultants, event managers, and PR professionals, to solve problems creatively for our clients.
 Some of these include Branding by Spetalen, Værsågod, Volum 2, Bravoo, Something good, and the sustainability transformations consultancy cCHANGE.